 For the most part, Caucasus cultural holidays involve small group tours, led by local guides and getting around either by minibus or small coaches.
 Group sizes restricted to around 20 and under make for a very sociable atmosphere, and mean that you can stay in smaller, often family run properties.

 Some itineraries also feature a homestay, which is perhaps the best way of all to get a flavour of the local culture.
 Because the Caucasus region remains largely under-explored, those that do venture to Georgia, Armenia and beyond are frequently overwhelmed by the warmth of the welcome they receive.
 People here love to share their stories and ways of life.

 Tours typically last between two and three weeks, and encompass at least two countries, usually those in the southern Caucasus .
 You can expect to spend considerable time on the road travelling between destinations, but complaints are rare – the scenery outside the windows is so captivating that time flies.

-The best time to visit the Caucasus is either side of summer if you’re travelling in the south with milder temperatures in the north, particularly on higher ground.
+The best time to visit the Caucasus is either side of summer.
+Find out why.

-Check out our Caucasus map & highlights page to help you make the most of your time as you explore from Armenia to Chechnya without the border guards.
+Check out our Caucasus highlights to help you make the most of your time as you explore across borders.

-The Caucasus is a little slice of heaven for hikers with sublime scenery and routes that provide challenge while remaining accessible to even infrequent walkers.
+The Caucasus is a little slice of heaven for hikers, with sublime scenery and routes.